shubrahgupta/memes/README.md

 # memes
-A collection of memes popular on social media
+A collection of memes popular on social media platforms